 - Climate or weather conditions is also an essential factor to consider when choosing a sneaker.
 The upper materials of low top sneakers vary to suit certain weather conditions.

 - Usually, low top sneakers comprised of mesh materials or those with lots of perforations are suited for hot areas as these types allow the feet to breathe.
-Canvas low top sneakers or sneakers with knit-based, sock-like upper materials like the Adidas’ Primeknit, Nike’s Flyknit, Reebok’s Ultraknit, and Puma Evoknit always top the list for summer staples.
+Canvas low top shoes or sneakers with knit-based, sock-like upper materials like the Adidas’ Primeknit, Nike’s Flyknit, Reebok’s Ultraknit, and Puma Evoknit always top the list for summer staples.

 - Low top sneakers are typically less preferred during the cold months.
 However, there are still low tops (such as winterized, waterproof, or water-resistant sneakers) designed to suit such conditions and keep the feet dry and warm.